 Think of this as a state of the union of sorts, but this one’s about how distance learning is going for your student.
 This is a great place to start collaborating with your child and making positive changes.

-Try writing out the day’s schedule and ask your child to identify pain points and parts of the day they enjoy.
+Try writing out the day’s schedule and utilize the power of open-ended questions to get your kids talking by asking your child to identify pain points and parts of the day they enjoy.
 Don’t sweat it if their least favorite class and lunch time appear exactly where you think they would.
 Honesty is key here.

 Once that’s done, put your kid in the driver’s seat (metaphorically, of course) in developing solutions and improvements.
 Would a mid-morning stretch break help?
 How about brain breaks?
 Brain breaks are a great way to reinvigorate your students’ energy, even if they have just a minute or two to spare.